DZY122/DiTAS/README.md

 ## Evaluation (FID, Inception Score, etc.)

-We include a [`sample_merge_TAS.py`](sample_merge_TAS.py) script which samples a large number of images from a DiT model in parallel.
+We include a [`sample_merge_TAS.py`](sample_merge_TAS.py) script which samples a large number of images from a DiTAS model in parallel.
 For the QKV and FC1 layers in DiT blocks, we can merge the smooth ing factor of activation into the side MLP, and merge the smoothing factor of Projection layer’s activation into V’s weight.
 Finally, we operate on-the-fly activation smoothing for FC2 layer.
 And this script generates a folder of samples as well as a `.npz` file which can be directly used with [ADM's TensorFlow evaluation suite](https://github.com/openai/guided-diffusion/tree/main/evaluations) to compute FID, Inception Score and